An “expungement” in Colorado is the legal process of removing your

 - You were convicted of a sex felony offense; or

-- You were convicted of a homicide or related offense4
+- You were convicted of a homicide or related offense.4

-3. When can records be expunged if there was no conviction?
+3. What if there was no conviction?

 - You were found not guilty or not delinquent of the charge at trial;